Sjofartsdirektoratet/docs/content/rest-api/qualifications/seagoing_service.md

 GET operation to obtain a seagoing service report by the *uid* obtained in the respone from a previously delivered report.

+**Get service reports by array of uid**
+GET operation to obtain several service reports using the uid.

 **Update service report**

 PUT operation to update a seagoing service reports.
 The *uid* is obtained in the respone of a previously delivered report, and is mandatory.